Back to Wyoming

 What This Bill Does

-• Requires the Department of Environmental Quality to conduct a study on public waste water and storm water infrastructure.
+• Requires the Department of Environmental Quality to conduct a study on public waste water and storm water infrastructure with help from other agencies.

-• Receives data from cities, towns, special districts, and counties as needed for the study.
+• Specifies that cities, towns, special districts, and counties must provide data about their water systems for the study.

-• Makes all collected data state property and sets rules for its format, public access, and confidentiality.
+• Makes all collected data state property and sets rules for how it should be shared publicly while protecting confidential information.

 Who It Names or Affects